aboczek/hangman-cli/README.md

     </details>
     <br>

 22. In your workspace type in **cd hangman-cli** and then **git remote rename origin upstream** that should create your own version of project.
-Next type in **git remote add origin http://github.com/YOU/YOUR_REPO**(do not open the link leads to nowhere just drag text and copy it) if you are confused you can follow this [link](https://stackoverflow.com/questions/18200248/cloning-a-repo-from-someone-elses-github-and-pushing-it-to-a-repo-on-my-github).
+Next type in **git remote add origin link to your repo ** (do not open the link leads to nowhere just drag text and copy it) if you are confused you can follow this [link](https://stackoverflow.com/questions/18200248/cloning-a-repo-from-someone-elses-github-and-pushing-it-to-a-repo-on-my-github).
 I have used it myself.

 23. Check if your repo has assigned new repo address by typing in **git remote -v** origin should reach to your github upstream should reach to mine.

-24. If everything is alright type in **git add .**, then **git commit -m "write whatever u wnt"** and then **git push origin main --force** We use force to push the files we have cloned otherwise it will try to fetch new files from my repository.
+24. If everything is alright type in **git add .**  then **git commit -m "write whatever u wnt"** and then **git push origin main --force** We use force to push the files we have cloned otherwise it will try to fetch new files from my repository.

 25. Check your github repo if all the files are pushed correctly.